 After touring the Sherlock Holmes museum, perhaps take a look at Madame Tussauds, which is just around the corner.
 The world-famous museum offers you the chance to pose for a selfie with all your favorite celebrities in one day!

-After you’ve escaped the Baker Street and Tussaud’s crowds, perhaps go to the nearby Regent’s Park, or scale Primrose Hill for a stunning view of London.
+After you’ve escaped Baker Street and Tussaud’s crowds, perhaps go to the nearby Regent’s Park, or scale Primrose Hill for a stunning view of London.

 Is London Worth Visiting For Couples?